LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 <b>Step 8</b>- You're now ready to use <b>ScriptReader</b>! 🎉

 ## 🎈 Usage <a name="usage"></a>
-First off, you will need to print some ScriptReader notebook pages, which are special in that they are dot grid pages with line spacing in-between lines of text, so that there may be enough room to accomodate the ascenders and descenders of your handwriting when performing OCR.
+First off, you will need to print some <b>ScriptReader</b> notebook pages, which are special in that they are dot grid pages with line spacing in-between lines of text, so that there may be enough room to accomodate the ascenders and descenders of your handwriting when performing OCR.
 Also, these pages have black squares in the top of the page, which help the code to automatically align the pages in order to correct for slight rotation angles (below about 1%) of the scanned images.
 Please refer to the <b>PrintANotebook</b> github repository for the basics on how to run this application on your system.
 <br>
 For a basic template, simply pass in "scriptreader:" as an additional argument when running <b>PrintANotebook</b>, with the following parameters after the colon, each separated by additional colons: the number of inches in-between dot grid dots (in inches and in decimal form, but without units):the dot diameter (5 px is a good value): the dot line width (1 px is appropriate): the number of lines in-between the lines of text (2 works well for me, but if your handwriting has marked ascenders and descenders, you might want to go with 3): gutter margin width (in inches and decimal form, but without units, 0.75 is a good setting that allows for you to use a hole punch).
 <br>
 For example, the following ("scriptreader:0.13:5:1:2:0.75") would mean that there is 0.13 inch in-between dots, the dot diameter is 5 px, the dot line width is 1 px, there are two empty lines in-between every line of text and that the gutter margin measures 0.75 inch.

 There are four different Python code files that are to be run in sequence.
-You can find instructions for every Python file in the ScriptReader playlist on my YouTube channel: **The link will be posted when the videos are uploaded**.<br><br>
+You can find instructions for every Python file in the <b>ScriptReader</b> playlist on my YouTube channel: **The link will be posted when the videos are uploaded**.<br><br>
 <b>File 1: "create_rectangles.py"</b>- This Python code enables you to see the segmentation results (the green rectangles delimiting
 the individual characters on the handwritten scanned image) and then write a ".txt" file with the correct labels for each rectangle.
 The mapping of every rectangle to a label will allow to generate a dataset of character images with their corresponding labels.
 The handwritten